Gallio/mbunit-v3/src/Gallio/Gallio.Loader/Readme.txt

 referenced assemblies.
 So if we're not careful, the JIT will attempt to load an assembly that cannot be resolved.

+The loader assembly should only use late-binding to access types in Gallio assemblies.

+To ensure version independence, primary Gallio assemblies should not refer to types in the GallioLoader.

 The loader is intended to be resolved either from the GAC or copy-local alongside the application.

+GallioLoader called into GallioLoaderBootstrap in Gallio.dll.
+For correct operation both of these publich interfaces must remain binary compatible.